b-charles/pigs/ioc/README.md

 #### Auto-discovery injection

 Whether it is an injection in a structure or in a function, if no component or too many components are defined, the container returns an error.
 But you can inject all components sharing the same type or signature: that's the foundation of the auto-discovery.
 If the injected value is of type slice, the container will start by trying to resolve the injection normally (a component can be defined as a slice).
-If no single component match the definition (i.e. if there is no or several components found for inject the value), the container will create a slice, add in it all the components with the correct type or signature, and inject that slice:
+If no component match the definition, the container will create a slice, add in it all the components with the correct type or signature, and inject that slice:
 ```go
 type MyInjectedStruct struct {
     AllComponents []SomeInterface `inject:""`